dannyherrmann/E20-Daily-Journal/README.md

 ```
 ##### Step #4: cd into the cloned repo and serve it to any local port that is not port 8088 using "serve" command.

 ##### Step #5: Route to your localhost in any web browser like http://localhost:3000 and you should see below web page!
+You will have no pre-existing entries.
+Just click on the "new entry" button to start adding some journal entries.

 ![alt text](styles/E20-Daily-Journal.JPG)